 Combatting Social Isolation for Seniors during COVID-19 Grants Program

-Last published 03 Apr 2020
+Last published 14 Dec 2020

 A few early good news stories include:

-- the weekly delivery of books, DVDs and craft kits in Cobar by the Cobar Shire Council through their Staying Connected and Keeping Busy project;
+- the weekly delivery of books, DVDs and craft kits in Cobar by the Cobar Shire Council through their Staying Connected and Keeping Busy project

-- the provision of 30 ipads equipped with Skype, Zoom and Facetime to hospitals, aged care facilities, and community members in the Hume by the Greater Hume Council to enable communication with family and friends;
+- the provision of 30 iPads equipped with Skype, Zoom and FaceTime to hospitals, aged care facilities and community members in the Hume, by the Greater Hume Council, to enable communication with family and friends

-- Cass Care are providing social and emotional support to Chinese and Korean speaking seniors through their “Connecting Seniors with no Boundary” project and have launched a Zoom activity group; and
+- Cass Care provided social and emotional support to Chinese and Korean speaking seniors through their Connecting Seniors with no Boundary project and launched a Zoom activity group

-How programs are delivered
+How programs were delivered

-The 24 successful grant recipients will deliver programs through online or other approaches that maintain social distancing.
-The target cohort for this grant is seniors who are socially isolated or at risk of isolation and loneliness.
+The 24 successful grant recipients delivered programs through online or other approaches that maintained social distancing.
+The target cohort for this grant was seniors who were socially isolated or at risk of isolation and loneliness.

 We supported initiatives that: